To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Born Free USA, an animal advocacy group, commissioned the report from Washington-based C4ADS to better understand the role organised crime and corrupt government officials play in ivory trafficking across Africa, said Adam Roberts, Born Free USA's chief executive officer.

 Wildlife trafficking long has been viewed as a conservation issue, but it has exploded into an illicit global economy monopolised by mafia-like syndicates and enabled by high-level bureaucrats and powerful business interests.
-The report describes a toxic combination of conflict, crime and failures of governance throughout Africa that threatens to wipe out the continent's dwindling elephant herds.

 China, the world's largest market for ivory, is compounding the threat, the report said.
 Chinese companies have won lucrative contracts in Zimbabwe for mining and construction projects near remote elephant habitats, bringing waves of workers and new roads that can be exploited by East Asian crime organisations, the report said.